Set Metadata expectations

 command output this time includes a section indicating that a CONTAINER_IMAGE

-is required alongside with an optional SBOM_CYCLONEDX_JSON
+is required alongside with SBOM_CYCLONEDX_JSON

 .